-Neuromarketing – The Art Of Inception And Penetrating The Subconscious Mind To Stimulate More Consumption
+Neuromarketing – The Art of Penetrating the Subconscious to Stimulate Consumption

 Austrian American propaganda guru Edward Bernays was a creator of many things including the invention of Public Relations, and was considered by many to be an evil mastermind when it came to engineering consent.
 Bernays was the nephew of Sigmund Freud and drew much inspiration from his uncle's theories leading him to the conclusion that the masses were irrational and subject to herd instinct.
 He believed that through the use of crowd psychology and psychoanalysis the masses could be controlled in desirable ways - he even made the point that manipulation of consumer’s instincts was possible and encouraged it.
 The summary of his views on the engineering of consent is now commonplace as the modus operandi on how to brainwash a nation through mass communications.
 Today some marketing practices have been developed on these ideas and have led consumerism down a very a dark path.
 Marketers tapping into your subconscious to harness your emotional reactions in order increase your desire may seem like the plot of a science fiction movie villain, but in reality, neuromarketing is a real practice and is being used by many large companies today.